-Discovering the natural side of creativity.
+Discover the natural side of an artist’s creativity.

-Since striking out 10 years ago to make his home in the Arrow Slocan, Mike has enjoyed a life lived outside the lines.
+Since striking out 10 years ago to make his home in the Arrow Slocan, Mike has enjoyed the artist life lived outside the lines.
 It’s hard to spend a day around Winlaw and not catch a glimpse of Mike’s infectious smile or his guitar playing presence at one live music nights at local hang-out Mama Sita’s.

 Mike will be the first to tell you, he’d rather be painting than cooking and has no problem eating out for most of his meals.
 You can’t just settle on one restaurant!
 Get the best of all worlds at Frog Peak Café in Crescent Valley for eggs benedict, Sunday gatherings at the Valley Kitchen and Mama Sita’s for quinoa bowls.
 Why not be on a strict restaurant schedule?

-After relocating from the city, Mike was worried he might be stuck without the vintage and boutique shops he had come to love, but the Arrow Slocan never fails to keep him intrigued.
+After relocating from the city, Mike was worried he might be stuck without the vintage and boutique shops he had come to love, but Arrow Slocan never fails to keep him intrigued.
 In Winlaw alone, he finds unique homewares and funky clothes at Rambling Rose, unbelievable gifts for his nieces at Spinning Fables and an organic world of tasty snacks from Gaia Tree.

-Whenever Mike needs a break from the project of the moment, he heads over to one of the many open studios for a little multi-disciplinary inspiration.
+Whenever Mike needs a break from the project of the moment, he heads over to one of the many open artist studios for a little multi-disciplinary inspiration.
 From heating things up at Wildfire Glass, to connecting with the clay masters at work at Still Point Pottery.
-With the myriad of pop-up markets and shops every weekend, he’s rarely at a loss for inspiration.
+With the myriad of pop-up markets and shops every weekend, as an artist he’s rarely at a loss for inspiration.
 To see what other artists across the region have been up to, he immerses himself in the Silverton Gallery or Studio Connexion in Nakusp.

 Since Mike moved up to the mountains, friends can’t help but want to come and visit.
 Who can blame them – it’s amazing up here!
 Whenever out of town guests need a little more space than his live/work studio can afford, he likes to point them to the most creative stays around, like the peaceful farmhouse or yurt at Hummingbird Art Farm and the charming cabin of Slocan’s Ripple Retreat.